Ronald Rand

-Ronald Rand is an American stage and film actor, educator, director, playwright, librettist, producer, and newspaper publisher.
-A U.S. Cultural Goodwill Ambassador, founder and publisher of the newspaper, The Soul of the American Actor, he is also the author of Create: How Extraordinary People Live to Create and Create to Live, Acting Teachers of America, "The Marsh in May and 30 Poems with 29 Paintings by Ronald Rand, and Solo Transformation on Stage: A Journey into the Organic Process of the Art of Transformation.
+Ronald Rand is an American stage and film actor, educator, director, playwright, poet, librettist, producer, and newspaper publisher.
+An International Cultural Goodwill Ambassador, founder and publisher of the newspaper, The Soul of the American Actor, he is also the author of Create: How Extraordinary People Live to Create and Create to Live, Acting Teachers of America, "The Marsh in May and 30 Poems with 29 Paintings by Ronald Rand, and Solo Transformation on Stage: A Journey into the Organic Process of the Art of Transformation.

 Early life and education

 Rand was born and raised in Coral Gables, Florida, and began performing at the Merry-Go-Round Playhouse in Coral Gables at age six, appearing in over 200 children's theatre plays over ten years.
 Rand graduated from Coral Gables Senior High School.
 A graduate of New York University Tisch School of the Arts in New York City, he received a Bachelor of Fine Arts, studying with Stella Adler.
 Two of Rand's classmates were Bill Paxton, for whom Rand wrote monologues to perform in class, and Kate Valk.
 Subsequently, Rand also studied with Harold Clurman, Robert Lewis, Joseph Chaikin, with Jerzy Grotowski at Columbia University, and at the Royal Academy of Dramatic Art's summer program in London.
 Rand began developing his one-man show in 2000, for which he is best known, called "Let It Be Art!"